Guillermo Maripán: Torino

+Internacional

+Ended his contract with Torino, Maripán returned to South America and signed with Brazilian club Internacional on 1 July 2026.

 International career

 In 2017, Maripán debuted for the Chilean senior squad in a friendly match against Burkina Faso.
 On 31 May 2018, he scored his first goal for another friendly match against Romania in Austria.
 At the 2021 Copa América, he starred in one of the tournament's matches after making a feint to Lionel Messi.